Let them praise your great and awesome name. He is Holy! Psalm 99:3

 47 Abimelech was told that all the men of the tower of Shechem were gathered together.
 48 Abimelech went up to Mount Zalmon, he and all the people who were with him; and Abimelech took an ax in his hand and cut down a bough from the trees, and took it up, and laid it on his shoulder.
 Then he said to the people who were with him, “What you have seen me do, make haste, and do as I have done!”
 49 All the people likewise each cut down his bough, followed Abimelech, and put them at the base of the stronghold, and set the stronghold on fire over them, so that all the people of the tower of Shechem died also, about a thousand men and women.

 A Millstone Dropped on Abimelech

-50 Then Abimelech went to Thebez and encamped against Thebez, and took it.
-51 But there was a strong tower within the city, and all the men and women of the city fled there, and shut themselves in, and went up to the roof of the tower.
-52 Abimelech came to the tower and fought against it, and came near to the door of the tower to burn it with fire.
-53 A certain woman cast an upper millstone on Abimelech’s head, and broke his skull.
+50 Then Abimelech went to Thebez and encamped against Thebez and took it.
+51 But there was a strong tower within the city, and all the men and women of the city fled there, and shut themselves in and went up to the roof of the tower.
+52 Abimelech came to the tower and fought against it and came near to the door of the tower to burn it down.
+53 A certain woman cast an upper millstone on Abimelech’s head and broke his skull.

 54 Then he called hastily to the young man, his armor bearer, and said to him, “Draw your sword and kill me, that men not say of me, ‘A woman killed him.’
 His young man thrust him through, and he died.”